Osteopathy Degree Funding

 Full-time students will study 120 credits and the fee is £9,250.

-London School of Osteopathy Cash Bursary
+London School of Osteopathy Bursary

-Bursary for students starting study in 2021
+Bursary for students in 2023

 Full-Time Students